OldNESJunkie/uVNCRemoteControl/README.md

 *** SUPPORT ***

-uVNCRemoteControl is FREE by design.
+uVNC Remote Control is FREE by design.

 *** CONTACT ***